 The heart is a muscle requiring movement to keep it strong and supple.
 Daily cardiovascular activity such as walking, running, dancing, yoga, cycling, swimming and other forms of activity stimulate the heart and lungs, and improve blood circulation.
 Schedule in your exercise, start slow, and work up to daily sweat-producing activity, ideally for 45 minutes to 1 hour.
-Make sure to take your risk factors into account – age, physical condition, and any pre-existing illnesses, especially heart and lung issues – when beginning any new exercise program.
+Make sure to consult your primary physician before making any changes to your exercise routine, and take your risk factors into account – age, physical condition, and any pre-existing illnesses, especially heart and lung issues – when beginning any new exercise program.

 Hawthorn Berry, or Shan Zha, is well known in the Chinese and Western pharmacopeias as a cardiotonic, increasing the contractility of the heart, reducing blood pressure and emulsifying fats, decreasing serum cholesterol (blood fat).
 Spiritually, hawthorn focuses on opening the heart and accepting unconditional love in ways that feel safe.

 Gynostemma, or Jiao Gu Lan, is an adaptogen that protects the body from stress, increases vitality, and boosts stamina.
 Gynostemma helps maintain healthy blood pressure levels by relaxing the coronary arteries through the release of nitric oxide.
-Gynostemma has long been touted as an herb for longevity, much like Ginseng, which also has cardioprotective and cardiotonic properties.
+Gynostemma has long been touted as an herb for longevity due to its cardioprotective and cardiotonic properties.

 Mimosa, or He Huan Hua (flower) & He Huan Pi (bark), focus less on the physical heart and more on the spiritual heart.
 Both the flower and bark of the Albizzia Julibrissin tree are used to calm the heart-mind and treat sadness, grief and heartbreak.
 Central nervous system sedators, the Chinese name for the Mimosa pair affectionately translate as “collective happiness flower/bark”.